-The symptoms (your own experience) and signs (things seen by a doctor) of acute lymphoblastic leukemia can be divided into 4 categories.
+The symptoms (a patient’s own experience) and signs (observed by a doctor) of acute lymphoblastic leukemia can be divided into four categories.
 As acute lymphoblastic leukemia affects the production of the three types of blood cells, each group produces different symptoms.

-Acute lymphoblastic leukemia is a rare disease and other conditions can cause similar symptoms, so if you see any of the symptoms listed above in yourself or your child please speak to your doctor.
+Acute lymphoblastic leukemia is a rare disease, and other conditions can cause similar symptoms; therefore, if a patient notices any of the symptoms listed above, or a parent/carer notices them in their child, they should speak to their physician.

 In this section